Esser50K/EvilTwinFramework/README.md

 The whole thing wil work according to the etf.conf file.
 You can view and change all configurations via de console, just type:

 > config \<press double tab>

 to list the modules available for configuration.
 While working on the console type:

 > listargs

-to view the available parameters, then type:
+to view the available parameters (here you can check if configurations are OK), then type:

 > set \<parameter> \<value>